 These use algorithms and software to replace the missing spatial cues into the signal.
 This, in turn, convinces the brain that sound is coming from virtual speakers from different positions.
 Surround sound headsets are mainly used for gaming as video games require a bit more immersion.

 Most new Triple-A games like COD, Middle Earth; Shadow of War and Assassin’s Creed Origins make use of this technology.
 A headset with surround sound included is much better than one with a stereo sound.
 But this also depends on the perception, as most people might like it the opposite way.

-Surround sound is one of the important factors while determining the quality of headset for use.
+Surround sound is one of the critical factors while determining the quality of headset for use.
 Surround sound is a technique for enriching the sound reproduction quality of an audio source with additional audio channels from speakers that surround the listener (surround channels).

 So getting BEST SURROUND SOUND GAMING HEADSET might me must for game music lovers.